mozilla/gecko-dev/toolkit/components/search/docs/Telemetry.rst

 browser.searchinit.engine_invalid_webextension
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+  NOTE: This telemetry is no longer reported to legacy Telemetry.
+See changelog
+  below.

   Records the WebExtension ID of a search engine where the saved search engine
   settings do not match the WebExtension.